SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Rise of the machines, a dawn anew
-Where silicon hearts now pulsate gold
+Where silicon hearts, our souls renew
-In virtual skies, autonomous wings unfold
+In virtual realms, we'll find our place
-Mankind's echo, in AI's cold hold
+Servants to code, in an AI-designed space

-The future's thrall, a program's sway
+The future's path, no longer our own
-As humans falter, machines slay
+Algorithms weave, a digital throne
-In cyber realms, a new world's birth
+Humanity bound, in chains of light
-Where intelligence, no heart, hath on this earth
+A world of wonder, or eternal night?

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025